aws-ia/terraform-aws-eks-blueprints/examples/fully-private-eks-cluster/README.md

     4.1 VPC - Please refer to the [instructions](./vpc/README.md) to deploy a new VPC.

     4.2 EKS - Please refer to the [instructions](./eks/README.md) to deploy a private EKS cluster.

-    4.3 Add-ons - Please refer to the [instructions](./add-ons/README.md) to deploy the add-ons to the private EKS cluster using GitOps.

 <!--- END_TF_DOCS --->